AnishDe12020/blog/cku82lpic0f5xjls159pbgwyt.md

-## Creating a Bug Report Form in GitHUb
+## Creating a Bug Report Form in GitHub

 [GitHub](https://github.com/) allowed us to make pre-build issue templates in the form of markdown files which the person reporting the bug could fill out.
 This was better than presenting the person reporting the bug with a blank textbox but it could get a bit clumsy at times and many wouldn't follow the format.
 GitHub now has got an option to build a form that one can fill out as a bug report.
 Note that Issue forms are in beta currently.